VishalDevnale/ClassicalControlSystem/ElectricMachines/DC_Motors/01_SeperatelyExcitedDCMotor/02_SequentialStepStart/README.md

 Which is significantly less than abrupt startup (01_AbruptStart) at 1015.82 J. It would be useful to find the optimal startup-sequence that minimizes energy loss.

+I have delayed armature energizitaion by 0.5 seconds which helped me to reduce the energy required for startup.
+But, note that settling time of system is increased slightly. i.e. 0.73 sec from 0.7 sec.
+In next experiment we will focus on reducing settling time and startup energy both at the same time.

+You can try different delat timing for armature energazation and plot energy required for startup against that delay.
+Choose proper delay time.
+Energy required will be constant after perticular delay time which i s0.5 sec in this case.
+Refer following graph:

 I recommend to open [01_AbruptStart](https://github.com/VishalDevnale/ControlSystem/tree/master/ElectricMachines/DC_Motors/01_SeperatelyExcitedDCMotor/01_AbruptStart) in other tab and compare all graphs and results.
 You will be surprised by comparing the results.

 ## Future work:
-I tried reducing energy spent for startup of motor in next sections (i.e. [ramp startup](https://github.com/VishalDevnale/ControlSystem/tree/master/ElectricMachines/DC_Motors/01_SeperatelyExcitedDCMotor/03_SequentialRampStart)).
+I tried reducing energy spent for startup of motor in next sections (i.e. [ramp startup](https://github.com/VishalDevnale/ControlSystem/tree/master/ElectricMachines/DC_Motors/01_SeperatelyExcitedDCMotor/03_RampStart) ).